artistCDMJ/Draw2Paint/README.md

 **Join Masks** - a Boolean Union of two selected mask planes/objects

+**Remove Mods** - this removes the modifiers left over from boolean ops

 Draw and St Material for Masks

 **Draw Curve** - automates going into curve drawing mode by adding a curve and setting the draw tool, draw a shape and it 'should' close itself, and you can press (Re)Project and Copy Canvas to set as a Mask, or Holdout to create transparent areas